By Maureen Gilmer, IU Health senior writer, firstname.lastname@example.org

 TALKING ABOUT TRAUMA

-Last month, Dr. Showalter was joined by trauma surgeon Dr. Matt Landman and Riley clinical psychologist Zach Adams in one of Riley’s trauma bays for a discussion about the toll of trauma in general, but more specifically gun violence.
+In December, Dr. Showalter and Dr. Landman were joined by Riley clinical psychologist Zach Adams in one of Riley’s trauma bays for a discussion about the toll of trauma in general, but more specifically gun violence.

 Gunshot wounds may reflect a comparatively small percentage of overall trauma cases, but they have a huge impact, Dr. Showalter said.